This post may contain affiliate links. Click here to read my full disclosure.

 If you have some extra cash ($54) you could splurge on something like KORRES Wild Rose Vitamin C Active Brightening oil which delivers amazing results, too.

-What is minimalist about it is the amount of ingredients compared to most drug store brands, and how much I buy.
+What is minimalist about it is the number of ingredients compared to most drug store brands, and how much I buy.
 I don’t purchase anything new until an old bottle is used up.

 What are some of your favorite products?
-Are you moving toward a minimalist/clean skincare routine too?
+Are you moving toward a minimalist beauty routine too?

 Sarah Althouse lives and works in Washington, D.C. with her husband Josh.
 By day she works in Communications and by night dreams about being Martha Stewart.
 Follow along with her latest DIYs, home & garden ideas, beauty tips and faith inspiration at Pretty Simple Ideas.